 When you reset your iPhone’s network settings, all of its Wi-Fi, Cellular, Bluetooth, and VPN settings will get erased and restored to factory defaults.
 You’ll have to reenter your Wi-Fi passwords and reconnect your Bluetooth devices to your iPhone once the reset is complete.

-Open Settings and tap General -> Reset -> Reset Network Settings.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your iPhone passcode and confirm the reset by tapping Reset Network Settings.
 Your iPhone will shut down, reset, then turn on again when the reset is complete.

 Contact Apple & Your Wireless Carrier

 If you’re still receiving an iMessage activation error on your iPhone, it’s time to contact Apple or your wireless carrier.
 I recommend starting at the Apple Store, since iMessage is a feature unique to iPhones.
 Visit Apple’s support website to set up a phone call, live chat, or in-person appointment at a local Apple Store near you.

 However, if you found that your iPhone was unable to receive an SMS text message, your best bet is to contact your wireless carrier first.
 Below is a list of the customer support numbers of the three major wireless carriers.
 If your carrier isn’t listed below, Google your carrier’s name and “customer support” to get help.

 - Verizon: 1-(800)-922-0204

 You’ve successfully activated iMessage on your iPhone!
 You’ll know exactly what to do next time you see an iMessage activation error on your iPhone.
 If you have any other questions, leave them in the comments section below.